ajhc/ajhc/docs/announce_ajhc/announce-0.8.0.10.md

 We are happy to announce Ajhc 0.8.0.10 as Christmas release!

-You can get Ajhc using "cabal install ajhc" command.
+You can get Ajhc using "cabal install drift && cabal install ajhc" command.
 The usage is found at Ajhc's project web site http://ajhc.metasepi.org/.
 The source code at https://github.com/ajhc/ajhc.